sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 ### 72. What is ***Competitive CounterIntelligence***?
 Competitive Intelligence is not just the process of collecting information about competitors and their intelligence, but also about customers, stake holders, etc that aids in the decision making process of the organization.
-More importantly this is an ethical process and does not relates to Industrial Espionage (spying an organization) which is considered to be unethical.
+More importantly this is an ethical process and does not relates to Industrial Espionage (spying an organization) which is unethical.
 When it comes to our question, **Competitive CounterIntelligence** mainly protects the organization publicly available information or data from being siphoned or tapped by its competitors.

 ### 73. How do you crack ***WEP***.
 Explain in High Level.